-PE is taught on and off campus five days per week and at Stoner park every Thursday and Friday.
+PE is taught on and off-campus five days per week and at Stoner park four days a week.

-The school year starts the last week of August and ends the first week of June with a one week Thanksgiving break, a two week winter holiday break, and a one week spring break in April.
+The school year starts mid-August and ends the second week of June with a one week Thanksgiving break, a two-week winter holiday break, and a one-week spring break in April.
 See our Academic Calendar.

 School Day – High School

 School starts at 7:30am daily with dismissal at 2:30pm.
 View the full High School Bell Schedule.